-Antifa (short for Anti-fascist Action) is a movement that has divided the country during its rise to prominence in 2017.
+Antifa (short for Anti-fascist Action) is a movement that divided the country during its rise to prominence in 2017.
+Ever since, and especially during the George Floyd protests, Antifa has made headlines, gaining the attention, suspicion and even ire of the world and US leaders.
 Branding itself in the image of the German anti-fascist movement, Antifa presents a positive cause.
 However, not all see it that way.
-Videos of Antifa members attacking right-wing protesters caused a stir, especially in conservative circles.
-Meanwhile, some liberals see the movement as a natural reaction to the extreme right nationalists.
+In 2017, Antifa members were captured on video attacking right-wing protesters, which caused a stir, especially in conservative circles.
+Meanwhile, some liberals see the movement as a natural reaction to the recent rise of extreme-right nationalists.

 The Left should steer clear of Antifa

 It hurts political cooperation